edsu/inkdroid.org/_drafts/seminar-02.md

 > It is not asserted that sorting areas of information science with respect to their relationship to information-as-thing would produce clearly distinct populations.
 Nor is any hierarchy of scholarly respectability intended.

  Information certainly can be considered as material, and Buckland demonstrates it's a useful lever for learning more about what information is.
-But considering it only as material absent information-as-process leads to some philosophical quandaries.
+But considering it only as material, absent information-as-process, and other situational aspects leads to some pretty deep philosophical problems.